critocrito/sugarcube/packages/plugin-csv/README.md

 - `csv.delimiter`: Specify the csv delimiter.
 Defaults to `,`.
 - `csv.data_dir`: Specify the directory location to write the file to.
 Defaults to `./data`.
+- `csv.label`: Specify an additional label to add to the file name of the exported CSV file.